 Wisconsin is well-known for the Green Bay Packers, cheese, beer, and tourism.
 A big part of our tourism is the outdoor industry and anglers that come from all over to enjoy our different lakes and rivers.
 And it’s one annual event that brings out the anglers early, usually still dressed in ice fishing gear on the open water - the spring walleye run.

 Credit: Sara Trampe, avid outdoor enthusiast and co-host of Sportsman's Journal television series.

-In the Stevens Point Area, here are the three best bets for springtime fun:
+In the Stevens Point Area, here are the best bets for springtime fun:

 Local Flavor: Tour and sample your way through the popular stops with the Central Wisconsin Craft Collective, a collection of craft breweries, wineries and a distillery.
-Then, grab a bite at one of the favorite local spots, with help from the Insider’s Guide to Ice Cream, a dozen diners worth a taste, top six sandwiches and classic fish frys.
+Then, grab a bite at one of the favorite local spots, from perfect brunch spots to classic fish frys.

 No matter the weather, we have some great options for your visit!